dayton-outar/smpl/SPECIFICATION.md

 ## 3 Examples

-Here are some example procedures insmpl.
+Here are some example procedures in SMPL.

 Keyword Purpose